Bmi Doctors

 Contraindications

-Severe Gastrointestinal Disease: GLP-1 agonists should not be used in patients with a history of severe gastrointestinal disease, such as gastroparesis or inflammatory bowel disease, due to the potential exacerbation of these conditions.
+• Severe Gastrointestinal Disease: Such as gastroparesis or inflammatory bowel disease, due to potential exacerbation.

-Hypersensitivity: Patients with a history of hypersensitivity or allergic reactions to GLP-1 agonists or any of their components should not use these medications.
+• Hypersensitivity: Patients with known hypersensitivity to GLP-1 agonists or their components should avoid these medications.

 Efficacy Comparisons